How to eat deliciously with less salt, potassium, glucose.

 Our bodies convert carbohydrates to sugar.

-The “Hemoglobin A1C (HbA1c)” blood test measures the average blood sugar (glucose) based on the percentage of hemoglobin (a protein in red blood cells) that is coated with sugar, known as glycated hemoglobin. levels over the past 2 to 3 months.
+The “Hemoglobin A1C (HbA1c)” blood test at a doctor’s lab measures the average (over the past 2 to 3 months) blood sugar (glucose) based on the percentage of glycated hemoglobin (a protein in red blood cells) that is coated with sugar.

 - Normal: below 5.7%